 In this lesson, the teacher provides direct instruction to students on using commas and repairing sentence fragments and run-on sentences.
-Students focus on revising their own arguments for using commas effectively and repairing fragments and run-on sentences before transitioning a peer discussion of revisions.
-Student learning is assessed via the completion of the WR.1 Revision Exit Slip: Ensuring Sentence Accuracy, on which each student records one example of a successful revision.
+Students focus on revising their own informative drafts for using commas effectively and repairing fragments and run-on sentences before transitioning to a peer discussion of revisions.
+Student learning is assessed via the completion of the WR.2 Revision Exit Slip: Ensuring Sentence Accuracy, on which each student records one example of a successful revision.

-For homework, students choose three different passages from their arguments and revise each passage focusing on effectively using commas and repairing sentence fragments and run-on sentences.
-Students also write a few sentences explaining whether or not they will keep the revisions they drafted and the impact this decision has on their arguments.
+For homework, students choose three different passages from their informative papers and revise each passage focusing on effectively using commas and repairing sentence fragments and run-on sentences.
+Students also write a few sentences explaining whether or not they will keep the revisions they drafted and the impact this decision has on their informative papers.